Sayshal/spell-book/README.md

 - **Handles Complexity Automatically**: Each class follows its proper rules without you having to remember them
 - **Scales With Your Character**: From single-class beginners to complex multiclass builds
 - **Adapts to Your Campaign**: Support both 2014 and 2024 rules with easy switching
-- **Grows With Your Needs**: From basic spell preparation to advanced wizard spellbook management
+- **Grows With Your Needs**: From basic spell preparation to advanced wizard Spell Book management

 Whether you're a new player learning spellcasting basics or a veteran managing a complex multiclass character, Spell Book provides the tools you need to focus on the fun parts of magic!